 As mentioned, these dogs need to be looked at breed by breed to determine their ability to co-exist with other pets.
-Some dogs in this group, like the Bulldog, are extremely tolerant of other pets.
-Yet others, like the American Eskimo might only be okay with other dogs, cats, and larger pets but could be a problem when it comes to smaller pets.
-These dogs are intelligent and inquisitive and I wouldn’t put it past one to snag a fish out of a tank given the opportunity.
+Some dogs in this group, like the Bulldog, are highly tolerant of other pets.
+Yet others, like the American Eskimo, might only be okay with other dogs, cats, and larger pets but could be a problem when it comes to smaller pets.
+Given the opportunity, these dogs are intelligent and inquisitive, and I wouldn’t put it past one to snag a fish out of a tank.

-Keep the tank covered and out of reach and there should be no issues.
+Keep the tank covered and out of reach; there should be no issues.

 Non-Sporting Dogs And Pond Fish

 Similar to the aquarium fish, there are some situations where I wouldn’t put it past a breed like the American Eskimo to go after a fish, given the right opportunity.
-When I kept koi, we had a little dock that went over the edge of the water where we would go and feed the koi.
+When I kept koi, we had a little dock over the water’s edge where we would feed the koi.
 They would come right up and eat right from my hand.
-I had to keep my dog on a leash or he would try to go after the fish.
-Mind you he was a terrier, but I think an American Eskimo might also try to get a fish.
-But I don’t see a Bulldog making the attempt.
-Use common sense, keep the dog on a leash and avoid the situation in the first place.
+I had to keep my dog on a leash, or he would try to go after the fish.
+He was a terrier, but an American Eskimo might also try to get a fish.
+But I don’t see a Bulldog attempting.
+Use common sense, keep the dog on a leash, and avoid the situation in the first place.

 Non-Sporting And Fishing

-Like any dog, fish hooks don’t do well in a dog’s mouth.
+Fish hooks don’t do well in a dog’s mouth like any dog.
 Use extreme caution and keep the dog clear of any hooks or lures.
-If your dog is inquisitive, keep it on a leash and be especially vigilant when you’re reeling in a fish on the line.
+If your dog is inquisitive, keep it on a leash and be especially vigilant when reeling a fish on the line.
 Most dogs, even Bulldogs, become very interested when they see a fish flopping around on the end of a line.

 Recommended Fish Tank Kit